We’re halfway through 2019, and I thought it would be a good time to take a step back and share a bit about what is going on at Ionic the company.

 Ionic started selling enterprise software and solutions in earnest in 2018.
 Since then, we’ve added nearly 100 enterprise customers from a variety of industries, including financial services, healthcare, logistics, food service, retail, and manufacturing.
 Take a look at some of our flagship customers for an overview of what teams are building with Ionic and how we help.

 Additionally, Ionic has a healthy self-service SaaS business for smaller teams or individual developers, with enterprise tiers for teams doing more.
 These services include our Appflow and Creator products, and soon our upcoming app development product Studio.
-Ionic has nearly 5,000 self-service customers today with hundreds being added every month, boosted by recent product launches like Studio.
+Ionic has nearly 5,000 self-service customers today with thousands being added every month, boosted by recent product launches like Studio.

 On top of this, Ionic is financially healthy.
 While Ionic is VC-backed and growing fast, we’re well on our way to profitability.
 This is pretty rare in the VC world, and we’re proud that Ionic is on the path towards financial sustainability without needing additional capital.
 One of the features teams look for in a technology is that it will stick around, and we realized the only way to do that is to make sure Ionic the company is in a strong financial position and is not just burning cash hoping to raise that next round of funding.

 Ionic is increasingly becoming a company focused on commercializing web technology.
 In fact, our long term vision is to become “The Web Company,” as we help teams that are building serious apps be successful building and going to market on the web platform.